 The gameplay has been simplified in comparison to its predecessor.
 While the player is still in command of a squad for most missions, he no longer sets way points to the individual soldiers.
-Instead he simply moves the cursor to an location and activates a context-sensitive command list or gives general movement commands.
+Instead he simply moves the cursor to a location and activates a context-sensitive command list or gives general movement commands.
 There is only one squad instead of two and the player can't switch to another squad member.

 The gameplay itself mostly involves shooting enemies, but it is important to find out the correct tactical approach for every encounter.
-This made easier with the save system which allows to save at every time.
+This is made easier with the save system which allows to save at every time.

 The standard playing perspective is third-person, but it can be changed to the first-person view known from the other games in the series.